 Lia has a broad practice with an emphasis on consumer credit and consumer contract law and general commercial law.
 She also regularly receives instructions in the fields of employment, product liability, health and safety, and personal injury.

-Lia has a broad practice covering the full range of Chambers’ work.
-She is experienced in advisory work and all stages of the dispute resolution process (from pre-issue and interim hearings, through to trial and enforcement).
+She has considerable trial experience.
+She also undertakes a great deal of advisory work and work at all other stages of the dispute resolution process (from pre-issue and interim hearings, through to enforcement).

 Lia offers a thorough, yet pragmatic, service to her clients.
 The breadth of her practice allows her to give a comprehensive service (often spanning multiple practice areas).

 In 2018, Lia undertook a six-month placement as a Judicial Assistant in the Commercial Court.
 She gained valuable experience of complex commercial trials, the full range of applications (e.g. jurisdictional disputes, freezing orders, search orders and disclosure) and an insight into the inner workings of the Court.
 Lia also has experience of appellate work, having undertaken a similar placement in the Court of Appeal before starting pupillage.